ArtisanMobile/devdocs/_posts/2014-04-24-android-upgrade.md

 ### 4\.
 Remove old Artisan Dependencies

-You can safely remove any dependencies from your libs folder that were added when you first installed Artisan, assuming that your app doesn't also depend on them.
+You can safely remove any dependencies from your libs folder that were added when you first installed Artisan, <strong>assuming that your app doesn't also depend on them</strong>.
 Artisan's old dependencies were:

 <ul>
     <li>android-support-v4.jar</li>